-^{} A serious or incapacitating injury is defined as: Any injury, other than a fatal injury, which prevents the injured person from walking, driving or normally continuing the activities the person was capable of performing before the injury occurred.
+^{} An incapacitating injury is defined as: Any injury, other than a fatal injury, which prevents the injured person from walking, driving or normally continuing the activities the person was capable of performing before the injury occurred.
 Often defined as "needing help from the scene."

-Hawaii's goal is to decrease serious traffic injuries 5% from the 2003-2007 calendar base year average of 435 to 413 by December 31, 2010.
+Hawaii's goal is to decrease serious traffic injuries 5% from the 2003-2007 calendar base year average of 435 to 413 by December 31, 2011.